mukund109/vow/README.md

 * some kind of pagination
 * a way to make all columns have the same width, to make them easier to see
   * sheet should open this way, user can then decide to make col full width
-* [easy] `q` should take back to parent sheet, it should NOT be the same as a back button
 * histogram bars
 * col dtypes
 * mouse should hide itself